-From Concept To Production
+Vitpilen 701: From Concept to Production

-Each of Husky's previous concepts has successively moved, from the pretty prototype stage to street pounding production model.
-And not only that.
-Husky's designers and engineers have diligently stayed true to the original concepts, bar mandatory changes for compliance/homologation purposes.
+Each of Husky's previous concepts has successively moved from the pretty prototype stage to street pounding production model.
+And not only that, Husky's designers and engineers have diligently stayed true to the original concepts, bar mandatory changes for compliance/homologation purposes.

-The formula for Husqvarna appears to be quite simple.
-First, casually reimagine the motorcycle.
-Two, unveil said reimagined motorcycle concept at EICMA.
-Three, win awards and garner interest throughout the year at motorcycle shows.
+Lastly, win awards and garner interest throughout the year at motorcycle shows.
 Finally, make a production version.

 With that in mind.
 What's happened to the 701 AERO?
 It's built on the same platform as the Vitpilen 701 and uses the super single-cylinder engine.
 With a sleek angular design, front fairing and up-turned duckbill or platypus-bill, rear-end if you like.
-It’s the ‘street racer’, reconceived.

-Indeed, since it’s unveiling, the Vitpilen 701 AERO has been doing the rounds and recently picked up the top spot for the motorcycle category of “Best of Best Automotive Brand Contest”.
+Indeed, since its unveiling, the Vitpilen 701 AERO has been doing the rounds and picked up the top spot for the motorcycle category in the Best of Best Automotive Brand Contest.
 That's the prestigious international award hosted by the German Design Council.

 Well, until then here's a gallery ofVitpilen 701 AERO images and a slightly abstract video showing its full-colour instruments cluster to satiate hankerings for this bike.